This pretty fall season sign was made with a piece of scrapbook paper (under $1!), scrap wood, and Mod Podge. It’s the perfect decor piece!

 I had some leftover pieces of wood from a project, so I pulled them out and started messing around to see what I could come up with.
 And then the fall sign was born!!

 - Sub Art Scrapbook Paper

 - Martha Stewart Vintage Decor Paint

 When I found this scrapbook paper at Hobby Lobby, I just loved it.
 I knew I was going to do something cool with it one day!
 There are a variety of autumn themed scrapbook papers in craft stores and online.

-If you can't find a single piece like this one that floats your boat, you can do one of two things.
+If you can’t find a single piece like this one that floats your boat for your fall season sign, you can do one of two things.
 First, you can pick a patterned sheet and then add adhesive letters and other embellishments (with craft glue) on top after the Mod Podge dries.

 Your second option is to Mod Podge your base sheet down (with one design) and then cut shapes out of a second or third sheet of scrapbook paper.
 You can Mod Podge those on top of the (already Mod Podged) background.